interactiveknowledge/dependabot-jira-action/README.md

 # Dependaobot to JIRA Issue Sync Action

-Use this github action to create Jira issue from the dependabot pull requests created in your repo.
+Use this github action to create Jira issue from the dependabot alerts created in a IK project repo.
+(Customized from [sprout-tech/dependabot-jira-action](https://github.com/sprout-tech/dependabot-jira-action)) Additinally we have added the ability to update confluence documents associated with the project to create a report of sites' statuses.

 # Usage